imballinst/gra/README.md

 ## gra

-Get the remote address of an URL.
+Get the remote address of a URL.

 ```bash
 curl --request POST \